3ch01c/3ch01c.github.io/docs/how-to-setup-amazon-fire-hd10.md

 ## Install FlashFire

-This process requires root, Xposed, and Xposed module _Per App Hacking_.
+FlashFire is used to flash new firmware.
+I don't usually install this, which means this section is not well tested. **Use at your own risk ever more than the rest of this document.** This process requires root, Xposed, and Xposed module _Per App Hacking_.

 1. Download and install [FlashFire v0.24](https://forum.xda-developers.com/attachment.php?attachmentid=4517344&d=1528041165)